 Alternative 1, no action would have the least impact on the administrative environment as it would not establish initial allocation based on catch history and would not lead to the establishment of a catch share program.
+However, this action is inconsistent with the purpose and need for this amendment.
 The initial allocation schemes as described under Alternatives 2-6 and associated sub-alternatives would have similar administrative impacts associated with reviewing the catch history and determining who would qualify under the different alternatives.
+It is expected that the development of a catch share program would be administratively burdensome and the selection of one alternative over another in this action would not result in relief of that burden.